Viewing Storage Arrays

-Storage Arrays are identified and returned by Device42 Storage Arrays autodiscovery.
-Storage Arrays also display their resource details, related resources, and topology map.
+Storage arrays are identified and returned by the Device42 storage arrays autodiscovery.
+Storage arrays also display their resource details, related resources, and topology maps.

 View All Storage Arrays